 Travel to Nordkapp By Car

 The best option is to have a car to explore the island.
-Unless you live in Norway, Sweden or Finland, most likely you don’t want to drive that much with your own car.
-Nevertheless, you have a couple of option to fly to Northern Norway, and rent a car there, for example, in Honningsvag, which is not that far from Nordkapp.
+Unless you live in Norway, Sweden, or Finland, you most likely don’t want to drive that much with your car.
+Nevertheless, you have a couple of options to fly to Northern Norway and rent a car there, for example, in Honningsvag, which is not that far from Nordkapp.

 Nordkapp by Plane

-Besides the main settlement of Mageroya, Honningvag, you can fly in and rent a car a bit further if you keen on traveling Northern Norway.
+Besides the main settlement of Mageroya, Honningvag, you can fly in and rent a car a bit further if you are keen on traveling to Northern Norway.

 Bigger settlements with airport are: